StoneStepsInc/zlib-nuget/README.md

 ## Package Configuration

-This package contains only static libraries for all platforms and configurations listed above.
+This package contains only static libraries for all platforms listed above.
 There are no dynamic libraries included.

 The zLib static library appropriate for the platform and configuration selected in a Visual Studio solution is explicitly